rvben/rumdl/docs/markdownlint-comparison.md

 These rule numbers are not implemented in markdownlint:

-- **MD002**: Deprecated and removed from markdownlint v0.13.0 (replaced by MD041); removed from rumdl for compatibility
+- **MD002**: Deprecated and removed from markdownlint v0.13.0 (replaced by MD041); removed from rumdl v0.0.172 for compatibility
-- **MD006**: Not implemented in DavidAnson/markdownlint (JavaScript version); removed from rumdl for compatibility
+- **MD006**: Not implemented in DavidAnson/markdownlint (JavaScript version); removed from rumdl v0.0.172 for compatibility
 - **MD008**: Originally planned for "Unordered list spacing" but never implemented
 - **MD015, MD016, MD017**: Never assigned in markdownlint
-- **MD057**: Not implemented in markdownlint; rumdl uses this number for "Existing relative links" validation
+- **MD057**: Reserved by rumdl for "Existing relative links" validation (not in markdownlint)

 ## Intentional Design Differences